Tale of The Tape, Predictions: Louisville vs. Miami

 You can also follow Deputy Editor Matthew McGavic at @Matt_McGavic on Twitter/X and @mattmcgavic.bsky.social on Bluesky

 McGavic is a 2016 Sport Administration graduate of the University of Louisville, and a native of the Derby City.
 He has been covering the Cardinals in various capacities since 2017, with a brief stop in Atlanta, Ga. on the Georgia Tech beat.
-He is also a co-host of the 'From The Pink Seats' podcast on the State of Louisville network.
-Video gamer, bourbon drinker and dog lover.
+Also an avid video gamer, a bourbon enthusiast, and fierce dog lover.
 Find him on Twitter at @Matt_McGavic